HomeBlog

 And that's not to mention, depending on the number of years a therapist has been practicing, the dozens of continuing education courses they've had to take to maintain their license.

-After the letters "PT" you're likely to see one of two things:
+After the letters "PT" you're likely to see one of three things:

 MPT: Master of Physical Therapy